danielduncan/stonk/readme.md

-'stonk' is a rudimentary trading bot, written in Python and served with Flask.
-It was for a school project this year (2021), so it is not perfect.
+'stonk' is a rudimentary trading bot, written in Python and served with Flask. stonk was my year 12 Software Design and Development major project.

 **Host**
 1. Within any virtual environment: